-Aquaponics is a gardening technique in which fish and plants grow and thrive together.
-Modeled after the natural ecosystem, this symbiotic technique uses 90 percent less water than traditional methods of growing food crops in soil.
+Aquaponics is a gardening technique in which plants and fish grow together, modeled after the natural ecosystem.
 Waste from the fish feeds the plants while nutrients from the plants filter into the water and return to the fish tank.
-This closed-loop system produces healthy, organic food by avoiding the use of any chemical fertilizers, pesticides or mercury.
+This closed-loop system produces healthy, organic food.

 HOK’s design would expand Nile Valley Aquaponics’ small existing facility to three greenhouses, allowing annual production to increase to more than 50,000 pounds of fish and 70,000 pounds of vegetables.

 The architecture reinforces the facility’s mission through the use of solar and wind power generation, water reclamation and geothermal heating.
 Gathering spaces, including harvest tables, a community room and shaded terrace, provide neighbors space to learn.